OpenCTI-Platform/connectors/internal-enrichment/urlscan-enrichment/README.md

 ## Warnings

-- If you have the variable auto is true, then it is important to choose the correct scope by selecting only one type of scope-submission (url or hostname or domain-name) to avoid looping ingestions.
+- If you have the variable auto set to true, then it is important to choose the correct scope by selecting only one type of scope-submission (url or hostname or domain-name) to avoid looping ingestions.
+    - This is an example of looping ingestion: you have set a scope submission of URL and Domain name.
+When you will search for URL, it will retrieve lots of entities, including some domain names.
+These domain names will then be searched too.
+However, they can bring you some URLs too, creating this infinite loop.

 - If you enrich IPv4 and IPv6 observables, only a link to URLScan search in external reference (OpenCTI) will be generated, but you can play with the search period with the environment variable search_filtered_by_date to refine the search.